stefanboere/nc-bookmark-sync/README.md

 ```

 The format of the configuration file is explained in the following section.
-You should probably run this once in a while, e.g. with as a systemd service.
+You should probably run this once in a while, e.g. as a systemd service.

 Configuration file format
 -------------------------